afarhan/ubitx/README.md

 #IMPORTANT INFORMATION
 ----------------------------------------------------------------------------
+- A bug was found in version 1.0, When CW Keytype is set to IAMBCA and IAMBCB, there was a problem that switching to RX is not performed well when CAT communication is performed.
+If CW key type is straight, it works normally.
+This bug has been fixed and changed to version 1.01.
-- Now Release Version 1.0 on my blog (http://www.hamskey.com)
+- Now Release Version 1.01 on my blog (http://www.hamskey.com)
 - You can download and compiled hex file and uBITX Manager application on my blog (http://www.hamskey.com)

 #NOTICE